The day-to-day cost of administering your pension is currently paid for by Which?.

 The Trustees assessment of value for members in the DC Section also applies to members in the Hybrid Section with AVCs in the Scheme’s lifestyle investment strategy.

 The Trustees lost confidence in Equitable Life following the difficulties they faced when they closed to new business in December 2000.
+Utmost Life and Pensions now mange the Equitable Life AVC fund.

 The Trustees also lost confidence in Clerical Medical as investment managers following a period of poor performance and, as the stewards of members’ money, they closed the Clerical Medical AVC options to future contributions with effect from 31st March 2007.

-If you are a member who holds an AVC with either Equitable Life or Clerical Medical, you are encouraged to review their suitability and you may transfer these assets free of charge into an alternative fund with Legal & General if you wish.
+If you are a member who holds an AVC with either Utmost Life or Clerical Medical, you are encouraged to review their suitability and you may transfer these assets free of charge into an alternative fund with Legal & General if you wish.

 To find out more about the Value for Members Assessment, see the Annual Chair’s Statement.